Icinga/icinga2/doc/6-distributed-monitoring.md

 Validate the configuration and restart Icinga 2 on the master node `icinga2-master1.localdomain`.

-Open Icinga Web 2 and check the 2 newly created clients hosts with two new services -- one executed locally (`ping4`) and one using command endpoint (`disk`).
+Open Icinga Web 2 and check the two newly created client hosts with two new services -- one executed locally (`ping4`) and one using command endpoint (`disk`).

+> **Tip**
-In addition to that you should add [health checks](6-distributed-monitoring.md#distributed-monitoring-health-checks) ensuring that your cluster notifies you in case of failure.
+> It's a good idea to add [health checks](6-distributed-monitoring.md#distributed-monitoring-health-checks)
+> to make sure that your cluster notifies you in case of failure.

-### <a id="distributed-monitoring-scenarios-master-satellite-client"></a> Three Levels with Master, Satellites and Clients
+### <a id="distributed-monitoring-scenarios-master-satellite-client"></a> Three Levels with Master, Satellites, and Clients

 ![Icinga 2 Distributed Master and Satellites with Clients](images/distributed-monitoring/icinga2_distributed_scenarios_master_satellite_client.png)

-This scenario combines everything you've learned so far.
-High-availability masters, satellites receiving their config from the master zone, clients checked via command endpoint from the satellite zones.
+This scenario combines everything you've learned so far: High-availability masters, satellites receiving their config from the master zone, and clients checked via command endpoint from the satellite zones.

 > **Tip**
 >
-> It can get complicated so take pen and paper and bring your thoughts to life.
+> It can get complicated, so grab a pen and paper and bring your thoughts to life.
-> Play around with a test setup before putting such a thing into production too!
+> Play around with a test setup before using it in a production environment!

 Overview:

-* `icinga2-master1.localdomain` is the config master master node
+* `icinga2-master1.localdomain` is the config master master node.
-* `icinga2-master2.localdomain` is the secondary master master node without config in `zones.d`
+* `icinga2-master2.localdomain` is the secondary master master node without configuration in `zones.d`.
-* `icinga2-satellite1.localdomain` and `icinga2-satellite2.localdomain` are satellite nodes in a `master` child zone
+* `icinga2-satellite1.localdomain` and `icinga2-satellite2.localdomain` are satellite nodes in a `master` child zone.
-* `icinga2-client1.localdomain` and `icinga2-client2.localdomain` are two child nodes as clients
+* `icinga2-client1.localdomain` and `icinga2-client2.localdomain` are two child nodes as clients.

 Setup requirements:

-* Install `icinga2-master1.localdomain` as [master setup](6-distributed-monitoring.md#distributed-monitoring-setup-master)
+* Set up `icinga2-master1.localdomain` as [master](6-distributed-monitoring.md#distributed-monitoring-setup-master).
-* Install `icinga2-master2.localdomain`, `icinga2-satellite1.localdomain` and `icinga2-satellite2.localdomain` as [client setup](6-distributed-monitoring.md#distributed-monitoring-setup-satellite-client) (we will modify the generated configuration)
+* Set up `icinga2-master2.localdomain`, `icinga2-satellite1.localdomain` and `icinga2-satellite2.localdomain` as [clients](6-distributed-monitoring.md#distributed-monitoring-setup-satellite-client) (we will modify the generated configuration).
-* Install `icinga2-client1.localdomain` and `icinga2-client2.localdomain` as [client setup](6-distributed-monitoring.md#distributed-monitoring-setup-satellite-client)
+* Set up `icinga2-client1.localdomain` and `icinga2-client2.localdomain` as [clients](6-distributed-monitoring.md#distributed-monitoring-setup-satellite-client).

-Once you are asked for the master endpoint providing CSR auto-signing capabilities please add the master node which holds the CA and has the ApiListener feature configured.
+When being asked for the master endpoint providing CSR auto-signing capabilities, please add the master node which holds the CA and has the `ApiListener` feature configured and enabled.
 The parent endpoint must still remain the satellite endpoint name.

 Example for `icinga2-client1.localdomain`:

     Please specify the master endpoint(s) this node should connect to:

-"master" is the first satellite `icinga2-satellite1.localdomain`.
+Master is the first satellite `icinga2-satellite1.localdomain`:

     Master Common Name (CN from your master setup): icinga2-satellite1.localdomain Do you want to establish a connection to the master from this node?
 [Y/n]: y